 How can a user assess the quality of Global Weather Data?

 Data quality is highly dependent on the data source.
 The same goes for global weather data; the source of the data determines the level of its quality.
 With global weather data, different sources provide different data, so it is important that context comes into play.
 What use is this particular data set meant for?
 Global weather data is only good when it meets its intended use case, and so you must consider that in data quality assessment.
 Sampling data is always a good way to verify data quality, so be sure to request a sample and subject it to weather data analysis, drawing your own conclusions from the results.

 Data providers and vendors listed on Datarade sell Global Weather Data products and samples.
 Popular Global Weather Data products and datasets available on our platform are CustomWeather - Global Severe Weather Data/ Advisories by CustomWeather, CustomWeather API: Real-Time Weather Data - Current Conditions for 4,300 global locations by CustomWeather, and Worldwide Daily Historical Weather Data | Climate Data | Human Checked Weather Data starting in the mid 1900s by AWIS Weather Services.

 How can I get Global Weather Data?

 You can get Global Weather Data via a range of delivery methods - the right one for you depends on your use case.
 For example, historical Global Weather Data is usually available to download in bulk and delivered using an S3 bucket.
 On the other hand, if your use case is time-critical, you can buy real-time Global Weather Data APIs, feeds and streams to download the most up-to-date intelligence.

 What are similar data types to Global Weather Data?

-Global Weather Data is similar to Historical Weather Data, Real-Time Weather Data, and Local Weather Data.
-These data categories are commonly used for Weather Forecasting and Global Weather Data analytics.
+Global Weather Data is similar to Historical Weather Data, Real-Time Weather Data, Local Weather Data, Severe Weather Data, and Lightning Data.
+These data categories are commonly used for Weather Forecasting and Climate Analytics.